Supporting information (1) a little theory . . . .

 Patterns and Nodes – experience into words

 Another assumption is, that the act of reasoning itself, thought, is localised inside.
-I have not experienced thinking as arriving from outside, only particular types of emotions.
+I have not experienced thinking as arriving from outside, only particular (Deeper) types of emotions.
 Thoughts certainly happen spontaneously, some not generated consciously by me but they are still “inside”.
 So rational thought and its components are a product of the brain/mind, ordinary feelings are a product of the body/brain/mind system but some Deeper feelings arrive from outside.

 The Deeper feelings are only experienced by accident or by by-passing the normal perceptual routes; (accident here would include medical malfunction).
 Prolonged spiritual practice and things like meditation, side-line the usual perceptions.
 Sometimes (but not always) this side-lining allows the Deeper feelings to surface, or rather, we “see” them in-situ in ways not possible when the normal perceptual processes are dominant, filtering and controlling all experience.

 Science is showing us that electricity, magnetism, light and gravity are expressions of the same thing.
 This understanding has been slowly established over the last 200 years or so and the barriers of that understanding are being stretched all the time.
-There is a lurking principle in all this which has a strong resonance for me, that being, the consciousness in our heads is a localised intensification of but not separate from, a widely dispersed field.
+There is a lurking principle in all this which has a strong resonance for me, that being, the consciousness in our heads is a localised intensification of, but not separate from, a widely dispersed field.

-This field behaves differently in differing circumstances.
+In a nutshell, we might say this : the field behaves differently in differing circumstances.
 One part of the field is intensified and corresponds to what I feel my identity is, this is located and thus ‘ framed’ by the body/brain/mind system.
 The other part of the field is a “weaker” dispersed system that nonetheless feels things.

 In the right circumstances the field feelings surface in the body/brain/mind frame, the intense node of being that temporarily buzzes inside the sensorium.
 Deep feelings appear to propagate across the field in a similar way that feelings can flood across the body; they move through the body and are detected, in some circumstances, by the frame.
+All feelings can have wave-like properties but my experiences would show that dome Deeper feelings also move like waves and so enter the sensorium from outside the skin boundary.

-We cannot see what happens outside our mind and beyond death because of the intensity of the local skin-bound consciousness.
-Through the application of techniques, like Constancy, it is possible to experience non-localised consciousness, that is, to become aware of something always there but lost in the glare of our own heads.
+We cannot see what happens outside our mind and beyond death perhaps because of the intensity of the local skin-bound consciousness.
+Through the application of techniques, like Constancy, it is possible to experience non-localised consciousness, that is, to become aware of something always there but lost in the ‘glare’ of our own heads.

 There is an associated danger.
 The field of dispersed consciousness that exists outside our skin-bound selves is hard to see for a reason.
 Evolution produced the kind of attention we have to increase our chances of survival.
 In tampering with it, we potentially undo some of that protection.
 Yet this dynamic hints at another perspective we might speculate about.
 Perhaps we are evolving into different kinds of human beings that require more knowledge of the mystical substrate.

 The emerging model informed by my experiences is of a dispersed field of consciousness, that is localised and intensified “inside” our skin-bound selves and shaped by the biological and cultural circumstances of this frame.
 The demands on how the frame is structured put limits on interaction.
 We get only glimpses of the field and often do not recognise what we see.
-In a similar way that a wave passes through water, the Deeper feelings exhibit movement, they are wave-like.
+In a similar way that a wave passes through water, the Deeper feelings exhibit movement, they are indeed wave-like.

 If we say that consciousness is a field with waves passing through it , through the medium of the body/brain/mind, the waves are then disturbances of component parts.
 Whilst that holds true easily for the body-frame with its biochemical transmission along nerves and synapses what happens to this model if we extend it to Deeper-field feelings?